-It is important for both students and staff to be clear that when unacceptable behaviour occurs, there will be appropriate consequences (appendix C).
-Generally, these will involve two warnings followed by catch up minutes being given, a restorative conversation with a member off staff and/or other students, a period of supervised time out of class, a period of time spent in the inclusion suite or a telephone call to parents/carers.
+It is important for both students and staff to be clear that when unacceptable behaviour occurs, there will be appropriate consequences.
+Generally, these will involve two warnings followed by a restorative conversation with a member of staff and/or other students, a period of supervised time out of class, a period of time spent in the inclusion suite or a telephone call to parents/carers.